 There is always so much to learn about hair, especially if you're going natural.
 Even those of us that have been natural for years are still learning (well, I can only speak for myself—I have several questions), which leads me to the conversation about hair porosity.
 I see this topic talked about a lot, and I wanted to get detailed information from a curly hair guru on the subject.
-So, I turned to curl specialist, Marissa Rullan of Studio 210, to learn how to find out hair's porosity, what to look for on our product labels, and why healthy hair always starts in the shower.
-Keep reading for Marissa's tips on how to care for and create juicy curls each wash day.
+So, I turned to curl specialists, Marissa Rullan of Studio 210 and Leigh Hardges from Maxine Salon to learn how to find out hair's porosity, what to look for on our product labels, and why healthy hair always starts in the shower.
+Keep reading for their tips on how to care for and create juicy curls each wash day.

 Meet the Expert